WolfieEngine/CSE380-HW3-S23-SOLUTION/README.md

 }
 ```

-## Part 4.1 - Do a Flip
-Add a tween to your player's sprite to make them do a flip.
-The tween should rotate your hero's sprite by 360 degrees.
-The hero's flip tween should be played when the hero transitions from the `Walk` state to the `Jump` state.

 ## Part 5 - Resource Management
 For this assignment, you need to decide which resources to keep in the ResourceManager for the next scene and which resources to cull.